nicholas-newman1/stock-site/README.md

 # Stock Site #
-This is a website to search up the lates stock, forex, cryptocurrency, and commodity prices.
+This is a website to provide all the financial data you need.
+- Latest stock market news
+- Real time stock, forex, cryptocurrency, commodity quotes
+- Keep track of your investments with a watchlist (uses local storage)
+- See which sectors are growing or shrinking
+- Find the stocks that are active, gaining, or losing

-It is built with React and uses the Financial Modeling Prep API (https://financialmodelingprep.com/developer/docs/).
+The site is built with React and uses the Financial Modeling Prep API (https://financialmodelingprep.com/developer/docs/).

 ## Skills Developed ##
 This was my first larger project built with React and I developed a variety of skills: